 No one wants to listen to 45 podcast episodes about what marketing experts think about marketing.

 You and your guests should avoid discussing the same general wisdom that any industry expert will say.
-First, it’s boring after just one time, and second, expertise is in the details, not the generalizations.
+First, after just one time it gets boring and second, expertise is in the details, not the generalizations.

-Ask these POV discovery questions and see what produces a passionate and different-from-the-norm answer.
+Ask these Point-of-View discovery questions and see what produces a passionate and different-from-the-norm answer.
 Make the episode about discussing that answer.

 Here are the questions (that work like a charm):